tedee-com/tedee-bridge-api/overview/getting_started.md

 ### Response message headers

-Here's a list of most important headers returned in Tedee Local API responses:
+Here's a list of most important headers returned in Tedee Bridge API responses:

 * **Content-Length** - size of the response body
 * **Content-Type** - indicates the media type of the resource, ``application/json`` in all cases